 Additional requirements for qualified persons include the skills and techniques necessary to distinguish exposed live parts from other parts of electrical equipment and being able to determine the nominal voltage of exposed live parts.
 Working on equipment without proper qualification and training severely increases risk.

-An approach limit at a distance from an exposed live part in which there is an increased risk of shock.
+The limited approach boundary is a specified distance from an exposed live part where a shock hazard exists.
 The restricted approach is the closest to the exposed live parts that a qualified person can go without proper PPE (such as flame-resistant clothing) and insulated tools.

 When the employee is at the restricted approach boundary, the employee or their tools could touch live parts if the employee is careless with their movements.

-A distance from an exposed part that is considered the same as making contact with the live part.
+Treat any distance from an exposed part that allows electrical conduction as equivalent to making direct contact with the live part.
 The prohibited approach is the distance that the employee must remain from exposed live parts in order to prevent flashover or arcing in the air.

 To be safe, employees must think about the job and plan controls for possible hazards.
 The three-step model to follow for optimum safety practices around electrical hazards is recognizing, evaluating, and controlling the hazards.